vercel/next.js/docs/api-reference/next/router.md

 ### Router.prefetch

 Prefetch pages for faster client-side transitions.
-This method is only useful for navigations without [`next/link`](/docs/api-reference/next/link.md), as the later takes care of prefetching pages for you.
+This method is only useful for navigations without [`next/link`](/docs/api-reference/next/link.md), as `next/link` takes care of prefetching pages automatically.

 > this is a production only feature, Next.js doesn't prefetch pages on development.